 I wrote a whole blog post about ethical and sustainable underwear brands for you to check out.

-This falls in the same category as workout gear.
-It’s pretty much unavoidable, but typically we don’t put swimsuits through rough spincycles in our washing machines.
+Swimsuits fall in the same category as workout gear.
+Because they require stretch, plastic fabrics are ubiquitous in these garments.
+It’s pretty much unavoidable, but we typically don’t put swimsuits through rough spin cycles in our washing machines.

 I haven’t found any data on hand washing vs. washing machines, but I believe the crux of the problem lies with the washing machine.
 While I’m sure microfibers shed from hand washing, I don’t think it would be as extreme as it is with machine washing.